 How to make a Swedish Tea Ring

-Step 1: Make the tangzhong slurry
+Step 1: Make the tangzhong paste

 In a small saucepan, whisk together 3 tablespoons (23 grams) of the flour and ½ cup (120 grams) of the milk until smooth.